 In the summertime, the Wasatch Back is an adventure capital for teens.
 Here are some of our favorites and before you go, always contact the destination to see what COVID restrictions are in place.
 More summer ski resort activity information can be found here.

 Built for the Salt Lake 2002 Olympic Winter Games, Utah Olympic Park in Park City is a nearly 400-acre venue that boasts one of the steepest ziplines in the world and a state-of-the-art alpine slide, as well as the Comet Bobsled (opening soon).
 Our family recently booked a Summer Jump Pass that includes two hours of Extreme Tubing, Alpine Slide, Freestyle Zip, Extreme Zip and the Discovery Course...and we had the time of our lives.
 Another fantastic option is the Trackside Pass which includes unlimited use of the Airbag Jumps, Canyon Adventure Course and Summit Adventure Course during a two-hour block.
-The Park is taking extreme caution in complying with Summit County Health Department requirements with detailed sanitation between sessions.
 Activities are ever-changing so be sure to contact the Park prior to your visit to reserve your spot here.

 Referred to as the “Disneyland of Action Sports,” Woodward Park City isn’t just a winter sports destination.
 Sure, their 19,400-foot indoor playground boasts pump tracks, ramps, parkour zone, Olympic-grade trampolines and foam pits but the outdoors is pretty awesome, too with lift-accessible mountain biking for some pretty gnarly hot laps.
 Book a 90-minute session and you’ll have access to the indoor concrete park, pump track, mini ramp and mini ramp to quarter pipe + street corner, resi to quarter pipe, outdoor pump track, airbags, trampoline and parkour zones and outdoor concrete parks...if you have time to cram it all in.
-As of June 29, 2020 face masks are required in Summit and Salt Lake Counties.
-Please check with Woodward Park City before your arrival for more information.
+Please check with Woodward Park City before your arrival for more information and be sure to book a session before heading to Woodward PC.

 Mount Timpanogos is the crowning achievement of the Wasatch Back landscape with two strenuous routes up the mountain with Sundance Mountain Resort nestled below.
 (Make sure you are prepared for a challenging excursion and do your research on routes and difficulty level before heading out on this hike.)
 For a more leisurely excursion, don’t miss the half-mile nature trail at Cascade Springs’ refreshing oasis of verdant vegetation, cascading waterfalls and inviting pools.
 Park City has more than 400 miles of hiking trails including Deer Valley Resort's 2.25-mile Silver Lake Trail through dense forest and open ski runs (and stunning views of Jordanelle Reservoir).
 The 2.8-mile round-trip hike to Blood Lake trail atop Guardsman Pass is another stunner.
 The Village at Park City Mountain has several excellent hikes and you can wrap up your day with a thrilling ride down Utah’s longest Mountain Coaster.